-For 2006 and 2007 only, The FIA reserves the right to allow any team to use an engine complying with the 2005 engine regulations, provided its maximum crankshaft rotational speed does not exceed a limit fixed from time to time by the FIA but restricted in performance by such means as the FIA shall from time to time determine so as to ensure that such an engine will only be used by a team which does not have access to a fully competitive 2.4 litre V8 engine.
+For 2006 and 2007 only, The FIA reserves the right to allow any team to use an engine complying with the 2005 engine regulations, provided its maximum crankshaft rotational speed does not exceed a limit fixed from time to time by the FIA so as to ensure that such an engine will only be used by a team which does not have access to a competitive 2.4 litre V8 engine.

-5.3 Other means of propulsion:
+5.2 Other means of propulsion :

-- 5.3.1 Subject only to Article 5.2, the use of any device, other than the 2.4 litre, four stroke engine described in 5.1 above, to power the car, is not permitted. - 5.3.2 With the exception of any device used to power the on-board starter referred to in Article 5.16, which may only be used for that purpose, the total amount of recoverable energy stored on the car must not exceed 300kJ.
+- 5.2.1 Subject only to Article 5.2, The use of any device, other than the 2.4 litre, four stroke engine described in 5.1 above, to power the car, is not permitted. - 5.2.2 The total amount of recoverable energy stored on the car must not exceed 300kJ.
 Any which may be recovered at a rate greater than 2kW must not exceed 20kJ.

-5.4 Engine dimensions:
+5.3 Engine dimensions:

-- 5.4.1 Cylinder bore diameter may not exceed 98mm. - 5.4.2 Cylinder spacing must be fixed at 106.5mm (+/- 0.2mm). - 5.4.3 The crankshaft centreline must not be less than 58mm above the reference plane.
+- 5.3.1 Cylinder bore diameter may not exceed 98mm. - 5.3.2 Cylinder spacing must be fixed at 106.5mm (+/- 0.2mm). - 5.3.3 The crankshaft centreline must not be less than 58mm above the reference plane.

-5.5 Weight and centre of gravity:
+5.4 Weight and centre of gravity:

-- 5.5.1 The overall weight of the engine must be a minimum of 95kg. - 5.5.2 The centre of gravity of the engine may not lie less than 165mm above the reference plane. - 5.5.3 The longitudinal and lateral position of the centre of gravity of the engine must fall within a region that is the geometric centre of the engine, +/- 50mm.
-The geometric centre of the engine in a lateral sense will be considered to lie on the centre of the crankshaft and at the mid point between the centres of the forward and rear most cylinder bores longitudinally. - 5.5.4 When establishing conformity with Article 5.5, the engine will include the intake system up to and including the air filter, fuel rail and injectors, ignition coils, engine mounted sensors and wiring, alternator, coolant pumps and oil pumps. - 5.5.5 When establishing conformity with Article 5.5, the engine will not include: - clutch and clutch actuation system; - flywheel; - electronic control units or any associated devices containing programmable semiconductors;
+- 5.4.1 The overall weight of the engine must be a minimum of 95kg. - 5.4.2 The centre of gravity of the engine may not lie less than 165mm above the reference plane. - 5.4.3 The longitudinal and lateral position of the centre of gravity of the engine must fall within a region that is the geometric centre of the engine, +/- 50mm.
+The geometric centre of the engine in a lateral sense will be considered to lie on the centre of the crankshaft and at the mid point between the centres of the forward and rear most cylinder bores longitudinally. - When establishing conformity with Article 5.4, the engine will include the intake system up to and including the air filter, fuel rail and injectors, ignition coils, engine mounted sensors and wiring, alternator, coolant pumps and oil pumps.

+- 5.4.5 When establishing conformity with Article 5.4, the engine will not include :

+- clutch and clutch actuation system;

+- flywheel;

+- electronic control units or any associated devices containing programmable semiconductors;

 - the alternator regulator;

 - liquids;

-- exhaust manifolds :
+- exhaust manifolds ;

-- heat shields;
+- heat shields ;

 - oil tanks or any breather system connected with it;

 - studs used to mount the engine to the chassis or gearbox;

-- water system accumulators;
+- water system accumulators ;

-- heat exchangers;
+- heat exchangers ;

 - hydraulic system (e.g. pumps, accumulators, manifolds, servo-valves, solenoids, actuators) except servo-valve and actuator for engine throttle control;

 - fuel pumps nor any component not mounted on the engine when fitted to the car.

 - any ancillary equipment associated with the engine valve air system, such as hoses, regulators, reservoirs or compressors.